mtungle/jekyll-now/_posts/2017-7-17-Linear-Regression-With-1-Variable.md

 ---
 layout: post
-title: Jekyll Tags on Github Pages
+title: Linear Regression with 1 Variable
 description: blablabla
-tags: jekyll blog github-page
+tags: machine-learning
 ---
 This project shows how to use linear regression to predict the data trend in Matlab.